mysql/mysql-shell-plugins/mrs_plugin/docs/sections/sql/ConfigureAndCreate.md

 Should there still be a configuration setup that requires the REST service to be accessible by clients via HTTP, the REST service protocol can be switched to HTTP.

-This setting is used in two places.
+This setting is used in one place.

-- When specifying a `hostAndPortIdentifier` to limit accepted connections to requests to this host and port, the protocol setting is used to build fully qualified URLs in the link section of JSON results.
 - When performing an OAuth2 authentication request, the protocol is used to build the redirect URL parameter in the first authentication request to the OAuth2 server.
 The protocol used in the redirect URL parameter must match the external protocol the REST service is reachable on.
 In case of using a reverse proxy, the `X-Forwarded-Proto` request header will overwrite this setting when made available by the proxy.

 ```antlr